-You know sometimes I miss being a hijabi, it was like being a part of sisterhood in a sisterhood.
-An unspoken bond, that only women in hijab will truly understand.
-The crazy thing is I even miss all of the silly questions I used to be asked.
-At the time they used to drive me insane or make me feel self-conscious, but now it just makes me laugh at all of the ignorance.
+You know, sometimes I miss being a hijabi.
+It was like being a part of a sisterhood in a sisterhood.
+An unspoken bond that only women in hijab will truly understand.
+The crazy thing is I even miss all the silly questions.
+At the time, they used to drive me insane or make me feel self-conscious, but now it just makes me laugh at all the ignorance.

-Some of my favorites questions were: Do you sleep with that thing on your head?
+My favorite questions were: Do you sleep with that thing in your head?
 Do you shower with it on?
 How do you get your hair done?
 Why do you get your hair done?
-Those never really bothered me and honestly, I was asked at least one of those questions once a week.
+Those never bothered me; it all stemmed from ignorance.
 Depending on my mood dictated how sarcastic my response would be.
 The funny thing was I did feel like I was covering 24/7 as a black Muslimah.
-I would wear my hijab out during the day and then at night going to bed, I’d wear my satin scarf.
-Regardless of that fact, I was still annoyed being constantly being asked those questions.
+I would wear my hijab out during the day, and then at night, going to bed, I’d wear my satin scarf.
+Regardless, I was still annoyed for being constantly questioned.

-On the other hand, the questions that actually offended me were: Are you forced to cover?
+On the other hand, the questions that offended me were: Are you forced to cover?
 Did you get that scarf as an initiation into your terrorist cell?
 Is that a symbol to show that you’re married?
 Questions all along those lines.
-I can’t say it was necessarily the questions that bothered me, but regardless of my response some people just looked at me with pity.
-Like oh, this poor girl is being oppressed, and that was the furthest thing from the truth.
+I can’t say it was necessarily the questions that bothered me, but regardless of my response, some people just looked at me with pity.
+It was always a look like, “this poor girl is oppressed,” the furthest thing from the truth.